-Physical therapy practitioners have important knowledge and expertise to share.
+Physical therapy practitioners in Syracuse, Watertown and Oswego area have important knowledge and expertise to share.
 Little Lukes offers physical therapy services to children and families in a variety of settings and focus areas.
 Contact Little Lukes at (315) 701-1107 for more information.

 Early intervention leads to better results.
 Do not wait to get help if you have concerns.
 Free or low-cost public services are available.
 For infants and toddlers (birth to age 3 years), contact your physician about early intervention programs.
 For preschool age (3-5 years), contact your local school district about preschool services.